peterjc/galaxy_blast/workflows/blast_top_hit_species/README.rst

-This Galaxy workflow (file ``blast_top_hit_species.ga``) is intended for an initial assessment of a transcriptome assembly to give a crude indication of any major contaimination present based on the species of the top BLAST hit of 1000 representative sequences.
+This Galaxy workflow (file ``blast_top_hit_species.ga``) is intended for an initial assessment of a transcriptome assembly to give a crude indication of any major contamination present based on the species of the top BLAST hit of 1000 representative sequences.

 .. image:: https://raw.githubusercontent.com/peterjc/galaxy_blast/master/workflows/blast_top_hit_species/blast_top_hit_species.png